Rem105-210/Rem105-210.github.io/_pages/about.md

   - /about.html
 ---

+I'm a third year graduate student from CVNext@ZJU, supervised by Prof.Gaoang Wang.
+My research interest includes computer vision and transfer learning.

-Bachelor of Computer Science, Beijing University of Posts and Telecommunications, 2018 - 2022
+Bachelor: Beijing University of Posts and Telecommunications(BUPT), 2018 - 2022

-Master of Computer Science, Zhejiang University, 2022 - 2025
+Master: Zhejiang University, 2022 - 2025

 For more info